ex/utils/unity_fixes.md

+## 2018.4.0

+    Android: Added support for supplementary Unicode characters for UnitySendMessage.
+(1059652)

+    Android: Fixed Android Screen.safeArea coordinate system to be in screen space.
+(1148415)

+    Android: Fixed gradle build failure with Android SDK Build-Tools 29-rc1.
+(1142929)

+    Animation: Fixed float values not being animated when PPtr references were also in animated bindings.
+(1143168)

+    Animation: Fixed integer values not being animated when PPtr references were also in animated bindings.
+(1079856)

+    Asset Import: Fixed .meta files with a "UTF-8" BOM causing the YAML parser to freeze Unity.
+(1145011)

+    Asset Import: Fixed issue with blendshape normals being recalculated when the blendshape normal import option is set to 'None'.
+(1140797)

+    Audio: Fixed clip preview autoplay in the object selector.
+(1126745)

+    Editor: Fixed bug that disabled the availability of having rsp files inside Packages correctly.
+(1138462)

+    Editor: Fixed crash when creating Presets of AudioManager settings and then modifying AudioManager.
+(1141203)

+    Editor: Fixed incorrect URL being shown in UV overlap warning message.
+(1124652)

+    Editor: Fixed the preview pane in the object selector.

+    Facebook: Fixed Facebook GameRoom sometimes faiing when target is Standalone.
+(1144847)

+    GI: Fixed race condition in Enlighten data loading during additive scene loading that leads to a crash in the standalone player.
+(1141632)

+    Graphics: Fixed Texture2DMSArray SRV on DX11.
+(1130212)

+    IL2CPP: Added support for the MethodImplOptions.NoOptimization C# attribute.
+(1124061)

+    IL2CPP: Fixed a build failure that would occur when targeting UWP w/ il2cpp while using a Managed Stripping Level of High.
+(1137227)

+    IL2CPP: Fixed an intermittent crash when a managed exception occurs on a back ground thread while the process is shutting down.

+    IL2CPP: Fixed some assemblies missing symbol files after building with the Medium or High Managed Stripping Level.
+(1142732)

+    IL2CPP: Fixed the overwriting of a copy of a generic by ref argument that uses specifically crafted IL bytecode.
+(1140509)

+    iOS: Fixed issue where app hangs when synchronously loading asset bundles.
+(1115979)

+    iOS: Fixed player crash at decode_alpha_selectors_etc when decoding a crunched ETC texture.
+(1139387)

+    iOS: Fixed plugins not being imported correctly on iOS when "Automatically Add Capabilities" is disabled.
+(1142626)

+    Mobile: Fixed TargetFPS and vSyncCount has no effect on the actual FPS on Razer phones.
+(1078663)

+    PS4: Fixed indirect draws occasionally causing a soft hang.
+(1148617)

+    Testing: Fixed TearDown and UnityTearDown getting called on base class first.
+(1143077)

+    UI Elements: Fixed script field not editable when script is missing.
+(1144332)

+    Windows: Fixed maximized Standalone window going to fullscreen.
+(1137204)

+    XR: Fixed a CPU core configuration issue on Oculus Quest that resulted in too many job threads spinning up.
+(1150332)

+    XR: Improved performance for WIndows MR by using newer presentation APIs from Microsoft.
+(1148816)

+## 2018.3.14

+    2D: Fixed sprites referencing both the original Sprite assets and Sprite Atlas resulting in increased memory usage.
+(1071494, 1138745)

+    Android: Adds the ability to opt-out from stopping gradle daemons upon editor exit.
+(1098578, 1137237)

+    Android: Fixed UI mask on older PowerVR devices.
+(1106269, 1148371)

+    Animation: Fixed crash when state has "too many" scripts attached.
+(1137055, 1147371)

+    Animation: Fixed editor crashing on GfxDevice::ApplyBlendShape when playing animation preview.
+(1131617, 1134640)

+    Audio: Fixed user selection not being respected for dsp buffer size in the audio settings.
+(1129895, 1147370)

+    Editor: Fixed cloth component attached to an object disabling the Transform tools.
+(962773, 1141582)

+    Editor: Fixed NullReferenceException when dragging Reorderable list items.
+(1146538, 1147489)

+    Editor: Fixed the issue with GameView Scale's minimum value being dependent on the windows display scaling factor.
+(1099270, 1138042)

+    Editor: Fixed UnityEngine.RectOffset causing GC.Collect() to be called at regular intervals causing noticeable lag spikes when using.
+(1130308, 1142535)

+    Editor: Removed usage of DescriptionAttribute to change the display name of enum values in the inspector has been removed.
+(1115381, 1130990)

+    Facebook: Fixed gameroom build failing with error.
+(1087728, 1143521)

+    Graphics: Fixed Crash when calling Graphics.ExecuteCommandBuffer() if CommandBuffer.SetShadowSamplingMode() is used before it.
+(1102773, 1141338)

+    Graphics: Fixed shadow lights and shadow casters culling when shadows are disabled.
+(1072624, 1116345)

+    Graphics: Optimizes single-colored ambient probe updates.
+(1115645, 1136077)

+    Linux: Fixed multiple identical webcams on not supported on Linux.
+(1115884, 1123760)

+    Package Manager: Fix Closing the 'Reset Packages to Defaults' confirmation window still resets the Packages.
+(1134754, 1137061)

+    Scripting: Fixed the need for a reference on an assembly.
+Allow empty assembly definition references.
+(1130125, 1136095)

+    Shaders: Fixed shader include path issues with Collab projects including shaders in packages.
+(1115287, 1146525)

+    Shaders: Introduced UNITY_SETUP_STEREO_RENDERING macro and setupStereoEyeIndex()/getStereoMatrixVP(eyeIndex) helper methods to support various stereo rendering methods in GLSL.
+(990291, 1149405)

+    Shadows/Lights: Fixed shadow culling issue with directional light when the light direction is almost orthogonal to the normal.
+(1064533, 1142578)

+    Terrain: Fixed SplatDatabase::CheckConsistency crash when opening a Gaia Scene.
+(1132798, 1142742)

+    Timeline: Fixed notifications crash when instantiating GameObjects.
+(1129866, 1139321)

+    Video: Fixed overflow of texture release command queue for Apple Metal when running headless (1127529, 1138252)

+    XR: Fixed XR Settings SDK list custom options drop down collapsing when the user selects anywhere in the list.
+(1142001, 1147369)

+    XR: Fixed XR wireframe shader not working correctly with OpenGL and DirectX.
+(1022184, 1136652)

+    XR: Fixes grip button on knuckles controller under legacy input.
+(1143824, 1143826)

+    XR: Updated OpenVR to 1.0.14.
+This fixes an issue on Linux where the player may crash if it is built for OpenVR, but SteamVR is not installed on the machine.
+(985931, 1117578)

+#### Improvements

+    XR: Update Vuforia to version 8.1.7

 ## 2018.3.13

     Android: Fixed an issue on Mali GPUs where font textures would occupy 4 times more memory than on other GPUs.
 (1132219, 1134227)